yujiri8/yujiri.xyz/software/pythontut8.md

 4
 >>>
 ```
 So what's the benefit of using `yield` instead of building a list and returning `[0, 1, 2, 3, 4]`?
 The benefit is that the generator doesn't compute the whole list up-front.
-Imagine you wanted to iterate on a series of a billion items.
-It'd be bad if you had to create the whole list up-front, as that would take a lot of memory and your CPU might stall the program for a while to compute all that.
-Better to use only one number at a time and compute them as needed.
-Another benefit is that if it turned out you only needed the first few, you wouldn't have to compute the remaining billion.
+Imagine you run a web service with millions of users, and you want to iterate over each user's account information.
+Computing the entire list of users would take a lot of memory and your processor might stall the program for a while to do all that work.
+Or maybe your computer doesn't even have that much memory, so it's literally impossible to do it that way.
+But if you use a generator, you can read just one user at a time from the database and never have to a store a million records in memory.
+Another benefit is that if it turns out you only needed the first few (maybe you're iterating to find a specific user), you won't have to compute the remaining millions.

 The builtin function `range` is basically my `first_5_nums`, but more general since you can tell it how many numbers:
 ```python